Free shipping To USA and Canada

 1. Balancing the diet is the most important factor.

-If the diet is not balanced, it becomes less than ideal and can ultimately lead to many deficiencies.
+If the diet is not balanced, it becomes less than ideal and can ultimately lead to many nutritional deficiencies.
 If there are no vitamins or minerals (especially calcium) in the diet, cats run into deficiencies quite quickly.
 Especially in kittens, it can happen in just a few months.
 This is a big reason why vets are against homemade meals, they are the ones who see all the deficiencies.

 2. Meat Selection: Choosing meat that your cat will like can sometimes be a tricky task.
 If your cat is new to a raw meat diet, it may take sometime before they will fully accept it.
 Poultry is generally more accepted by cats, ground or chopped.
 Other meats to try, include: beef, lamb, pork, venison, rabbit, ostrich, etc. The meat must be fresh and fit for human consumption.